-Are you covered by your company when you travel overseas?
-Perhaps you need to organise travel insurance for an employee going overseas, or you’ve got a company trip you need a professional policy for lots of staff?
+Are you covered by your company when you travel abroad on a business trip?
+Perhaps you need to organise travel insurance for an employee going oversea?
+Or maybe you’ve got a group trip and you need a professional policy for lots of staff?
 If that's you, you've come to the right place!

 Why buy business travel insurance?

-The prices on our site are the same and buying direct.
-We compare insurer’s quotes to help you find a great deal on your travel insurance.
-Discounts may be applied to group policies.
+Cost savings: The prices on our site are the same and buying direct.
+We compare insurer’s quotes to help you find a great deal on your corporate travel insurance

 What policy should I buy for my business?